mariotristan/mexico-tech-community-website/README.en.md

 ### Becoming a Sponsor

-Does your organization support tech communities in Monterrey?
+Does your organization support tech communities?
 Join as a sponsor!

 1. **Follow steps 1-3 from "Adding a Community"** (fork, clone, create branch)